stackforge/fuel-docs/pages/user-guide/cli.rst

 Deployment
 ++++++++++

-Finally you can deploying environmnet changes with
+You can deploy environment changes with:

 ::